Three Step Bedtime Routine

 2. Create bedtime routines

-Consider sleep as a multi-step process.
-Start by placing your phone in another room to avoid blue light, which hinders melatonin production.
-Use an alarm clock instead of your phone to enhance sleep quality and add aesthetic appeal.
+View sleep as a multi-step process.
+Start by placing your phone in another room to avoid blue light, which disrupts melatonin production.
+Use an alarm clock instead of your phone to improve sleep quality and add a touch of aesthetic charm.

 3. Create a Digital free bedroom